bennettl/calc-challenge/README.md

 The formula for the calculations are as follows:

-* The basic calculator should just uses standard arithmetic to calculate the result.
+* The basic calculator should just use standard arithmetic to calculate the result.
 * The trip cost calculator should let you calculate the cost of a trip, taking into account that:
   - when the speed is less than 60, the formula is `distance / mpg * cost`
   - when the speed is more than 60, the formula is ``distance / (mpg - (speed - 60) * 2) * cost`